 Accession no. 2005.02.1

 This is one of two Wedgwood plates in the collection depicting Dane Hall ca.1852; the other copy is in blue.
 According to the stamp on the back, this is a limited edition plate made in England exclusively for the Harvard Cooperative Society.
 Wedgwood issued this as part of set of 12 dinner plates that featured images of Harvard in the eighteenth and nineteenth centuries.
-See our copy of the lithograph this image is based on olvwork364043
+Check out our copy of the Dane Hall lithograph this image is based on, HOLLIS olvwork364043.

 Walter Hastings Hall Commemorative plate, early 20th century?